curiosinauts/platformctl/README.md

 ```

 # Why CLI?
 The coding platform management could have been built as an web application.
 Perhaps one day I can get there.
 My vision is to teach young children how to code.
-I might have a sign up sheet at community centers, barbershops, etc. I just want to pull up my phone and tell my chatops bot to execute `platformctl` command to set up the new user right and then.
+I might have a sign up sheet at community centers, barber shops, etc. I just want to pull up my phone and tell my chatops bot to execute `platformctl` command to set up a new user right and then.

 # Hardware
 I think I have spent about $900.
 Some of the hardware parts were bought before the pandemic so it might cost a bit more now.